wpmetabox/docs/_docs/extensions/mb-relationships.md

 Name | Description
 ---|---
 Object type | What type of object you want to set.
 If you choose "Term" or "User", make sure you already activate [MB Term Meta](https://metabox.io/plugins/mb-term-meta/) or [MB User Meta](https://metabox.io/plugins/mb-user-meta/) extension.
-Post type | If you select object type = "Post", then the post type setting will appear to let you select the post type.
+Post type | If you select object type = "Post", then the post type settings will appear to let you select the post type.
-Taxonomy | If you select object type = "Term", then the taxonomy setting will appear to let you select the taxonomy.
+Taxonomy | If you select object type = "Term", then the taxonomy settings will appear to let you select the taxonomy.
-Empty message | The custom message displayed when there is no connections.
+Empty message | The custom message displayed when there are no connections.
 Leaving this setting blank will use the default message "No connections".
 Show as admin column | Show the connections in the admin list table of posts/terms or users.
 When you select this setting, the following settings will appear.
 Column position | Select the position of the admin column.
-You need to set it after/before or replace an exising column by selecting the option from the dropdown and select/enter the ID of the target column.
-Note that the plugin already prepares a list of common columns in WordPress, so you can just press down arrow key to select them.
+You need to set it after/before or replace an existing column by selecting the option from the dropdown and select/enter the ID of the target column.
+Note that the plugin already prepares a list of common columns in WordPress, so you can just press the down arrow key to select them.
 If you create a [custom admin column](https://metabox.io/plugins/mb-admin-columns/), enter the column ID here.
 Column title | Custom admin column title.
 Leaving this setting blank will show the default title from the relationship meta box.
 Item link type | For each connected item, you can set how it shows in the admin column: with a link to the edit page, with a link to the view it on the frontend or without links.

 #### Meta box settings

 The plugin automatically creates meta boxes to let you select connected items.
-The meta box settings is very much like a [normal meta box](https://docs.metabox.io/creating-meta-boxes/) when you creating custom fields, but simpler.
+The meta box settings are very much like a [normal meta box](https://docs.metabox.io/creating-meta-boxes/) when you creating custom fields, but simpler.

 ![meta box settings for a relationship side](https://i.imgur.com/x72aX91.png)

-Name | Decription
+Name | Description
 ---|---
 Title | The custom meta box title.
 Leaving this setting blank will set the title default "Connected To" or "Connected From".
 Context | Where to show the meta box.